stackunderflow111/blog/content/post/2021-08-10-algebratic-data-types/index.en.md

 ### Identity Element

-What is the identity element corresponding to 0 in numbers?
+The identity element of numbers for `\(+\)` is 0, so what is the identity element for types?
 It should be a type with 0 possible values, so it's called the empty type.
 In Haskell it's `Void` and in Scala it's `Nothing`.
 A lot of languages do not have such type, like C++.
 Note that the type `void` in C++ is a unit type instead of an empty type.
 Here is the difference between Haskell `Void` and C++ `void`.

 In Haskell, we can define functions like this: